Don’t forget passwords anymore! I’m sharing a FREE beautiful black, white, and blush, classic sized Happy Planner password log.

 2) Do I have space for it?

 The space on your book shelf is prime real estate.
 If you like to read, new books will always be entering your house, which means, you’ll need to seriously consider which books will be allowed on the shelf.
 I know what you’re thinking!
 No, the answer is not to buy more shelves.
 The answer is to be selective, carefully editing what you allow in your home.
-In a pinch, you can consider alternative uses, such as staging a coffee table or beside table.
+In a pinch, you can consider alternative uses, such as staging a coffee table or bedside table.
+I once read a quote by designer Nate Berkus.

 3) Did I enjoy it?